fenago/deep-learning-for-nlp/Lab Guides/chapter_25/Lab_16.md

 batch size for modern hardware may be 32 examples, so that is about 2-3 photos worth of examples.
 We can write a custom generator to load a few photos and return the samples as a single batch.
-Let’s assume we are working with a word-by-word model described in the previous section that expects a sequence of words and a prepared image as input and predicts a single word.
-Let’s design a data generator that given a loaded dictionary of image identifiers to clean descriptions, a trained tokenizer, and a maximum sequence length will load one-image worth of examples for each batch.
+Let's assume we are working with a word-by-word model described in the previous section that expects a sequence of words and a prepared image as input and predicts a single word.
+Let's design a data generator that given a loaded dictionary of image identifiers to clean descriptions, a trained tokenizer, and a maximum sequence length will load one-image worth of examples for each batch.